5 Tips for Understanding the Scope of Practice Standards

 - Organizational supports are insufficient to allow you to meet CRPNBC’s regulatory requirements.

-Non-listed health professionals are regulated professionals not listed within the RPN Regulation.
+Non-listed health professionals are regulated professionals not listed within the Nurses (Registered Psychiatric) Regulation.
 They have specialized competence (within their own autonomous scope) that allows them to assess clients and recommend care appropriate for the client’s condition.
 This includes physiotherapists, dietitians, occupational therapists, wound care nurse-clinicians, RPNs, registered nurses and psychologists.

 Examples of acting with client-specific from non-listed health professionals

 - Mobilizing a fresh post-operative client with complex mobility issues acting on a client-specific order from a physiotherapist.

 - Altering a client’s enteral feed, acting on a client-specific order from a dietitian.